Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 Breathing exercises

-Treatment of pulmonary emphysema according to the method of Dr. Bubnovsky involves special gymnastics.
+Treatment of pulmonary emphysema using Dr. Bubnovsky’s method involves special gymnastics.
 This doctor believes that the body itself is able to overcome all problems with the respiratory muscles.
 Therefore, you can use breathing exercises.

-When a person begins to increase the amplitude of movements, the intercostal muscles are stretched.
-Thus, it also engages thoracic region spine.
-This effect quite palpable.
-Reviews of the treatment of pulmonary emphysema according to the Bubnovsky method make it possible to understand that the exercise really helps in many cases.
-They need to be taken before meals.
-Repeat about 15 times, divided into two sets.
-Every month you need to increase the weight of the dumbbells.
+When a person's range of motion begins to increase, the intercostal muscles stretch.
+This also involves thoracic region spine.
+This effect quite noticeable.
+Reviews about the treatment of pulmonary emphysema using the Bubnovsky method make it clear that the exercise really helps in many cases.
+You need to do it before eating.
+This should be repeated about 15 times, divided into two approaches.
+Every month you need to increase the weight of dumbbells.

-At first, discomfort and muscle tension may be observed, but over time, these symptoms disappear.
-This exercise will help with other diseases, and it also affects the functioning of the intestines.
-If you use this exercise in complex therapy together with medicines, the effect will not keep you waiting.
+At first there may be discomfort and muscle tension, but over time these symptoms disappear.
+This exercise will also help with other diseases, and it also affects intestinal function.
+If you use this exercise in complex therapy together with medications, the effect will not be long in coming.

-If a person does not treat emphysema, or if the pathology progresses too quickly, then there may be various complications.
-Among them are problems with ventilation of the lungs and hypertension, as well as insufficiency, due to which swelling of the legs, hepatomegaly, and so on develop.
+If a person does not treat emphysema or the pathology progresses too quickly, then various complications.
+Among them are problems with ventilation of the lungs and hypertension, as well as insufficiency, as a result of which swelling of the legs, hepatomegaly, and so on develop.

-The most dangerous complication should be called pneumothorax, which develops spontaneously.
-When it develops, it is necessary to drain pleural cavity and aspirate air.
+The most dangerous complication is pneumothorax, which develops spontaneously.
+When it develops, it is necessary to drain pleural cavity and perform air aspiration.

 Prevention

-In order to never know what it is - emphysema (symptoms, treatment is quite severe), it is necessary to take preventive measures.
+In order to never find out what it is - pulmonary emphysema (the symptoms and treatment are quite severe), it is necessary to take preventive measures.
 First of all, you should always treat bronchitis and other diseases associated with the respiratory system.
-Also, if a person smokes, then he needs to sharply abandon this bad habit once and for all.
+Also, if a person smokes, then he needs to sharply give up this bad habit once and for all.

-The best prevention pathologies respiratory system- walks on fresh air as well as sports.
-You need to take care of your immune system.
-You can use various folk remedies that will improve defensive forces body, as well as immunostimulants.
-Then you do not have to think about the treatment of emphysema.
+The best prevention pathologies respiratory system- walks on fresh air, as well as sports.
+It is imperative to monitor your immune system.
+You can use various folk remedies that will improve protective forces body, as well as immunostimulants.
+Then you won’t have to think about treating emphysema.

-The girl went to the doctor about her father's illness: “Recently, my family was faced with a diagnosis: emphysema.
+The girl consulted a doctor about her father’s illness: “Recently, my family was faced with a diagnosis: pulmonary emphysema.
 My father, who is only 60 years old, fell ill.
 The disease progresses rapidly.
 How dangerous is this disease?

 Emphysema is pathological increase lung volume.
-Up to 4% of the population suffers from this disease, mostly older men.
+Up to 4% of the population suffers from this disease, mainly older men.

 1. congenital forms associated with whey protein deficiency.
 More often detected in residents of Northern Europe;

-2. at people who smoke the risk of developing emphysema is 15 times higher than that of non-smokers, passive smoking just as dangerous;
+2. at smoking people the risk of developing emphysema is 15 times higher than that of non-smokers, passive smoking just as dangerous;

 4. and alveoli;

-5. professional activities associated with a gradual increase in pressure in the bronchi and alveolar tissue,
+5. professional activity associated with a gradual increase in pressure in the bronchi and alveolar tissue,

-Stretching of the bronchioles and alveoli, their size increases.
+Stretching of bronchioles and alveoli, their size increases.

-Smooth muscles are stretched, the walls of blood vessels become thinner, nutrition in the acinus (the smallest formations that make up the lung tissue), where gas exchange between air and blood occurs, is disturbed, the body experiences an oxygen deficiency.
-Expanded areas squeeze healthy lung tissue, which further disrupts their ventilation, shortness of breath and other symptoms of emphysema appear.
+Smooth muscles are stretched, the walls of blood vessels become thinner, nutrition in the acinus (the smallest formations that make up the lung tissue), where gas exchange occurs between air and blood, is disrupted, and the body experiences oxygen deficiency.
+The enlarged areas compress healthy lung tissue, which further impairs their ventilation, causing shortness of breath and other symptoms of emphysema.

-To compensate and improve respiratory function the respiratory muscles are actively involved.
+To compensate and improve respiratory function The respiratory muscles are actively activated.

-Emphysema is almost always the result of diseases such as bronchitis,.
-And only in rare cases the disease is inherited.
-It develops imperceptibly for the patient.
-Symptoms appear with significant damage to the lung tissue, therefore early diagnosis emphysema is difficult.
-If during periods of remission of chronic lung diseases, shortness of breath intensifies, and during exacerbations, physical activity is sharply limited, you should immediately consult a doctor.
-All of these symptoms may indicate the development of the initial symptoms of emphysema.
+Emphysema is almost always a consequence of diseases such as bronchitis.
+And only in in rare cases the disease is inherited.
+It develops unnoticed by the patient.
+Symptoms appear when there is significant damage to the lung tissue, so early diagnosis emphysema is difficult.
+If, during periods of remission of chronic lung diseases, shortness of breath increases, and during exacerbations, physical activity is sharply limited, you should immediately consult a doctor.
+All these symptoms may indicate the development of the initial symptoms of emphysema.

-As a rule, shortness of breath begins to disturb the patient after 50-60 years.
-At first it appears during physical exertion, later and at rest.
-At the time of an attack of shortness of breath, the face becomes pink.
-The patient, as a rule, sits, leaning forward, often holding on to the back of the chair in front of him.
-Exhalation with emphysema is long, noisy, the patient folds his lips with a tube, trying to ease breathing.
-When inhaling, patients do not experience difficulty, and exhalation is very difficult.
-Due to the characteristic appearance with an attack of shortness of breath, patients suffering from emphysema are sometimes called "pink puffers."
+As a rule, shortness of breath begins to bother the patient after 50-60 years.
+First it appears during physical activity, later at rest.
+During an attack of shortness of breath, the face turns pink.
+The patient, as a rule, sits leaning forward, often holding on to the back of the chair in front of him.
+The exhalation with emphysema is long, noisy, the patient purses his lips into a tube, trying to ease his breathing.
+When inhaling, patients do not experience difficulty, but exhaling is very difficult.
+Due to the characteristic appearance During an attack of shortness of breath, patients suffering from emphysema are sometimes called “pink puffers.”

 Cough occurs after shortness of breath, which distinguishes emphysema from bronchitis.
-The cough is not prolonged, the sputum is scanty and clear.
-The chest is expanded, as if frozen on inspiration.
-Often it is figuratively called barrel-shaped.
-A characteristic symptom of emphysema is weight loss.
-This is due to the fatigue of the respiratory muscles, which work at full strength to facilitate exhalation.
-A pronounced decrease in body weight is an unfavorable sign of the development of the disease.
+The cough is not prolonged, the sputum is scanty and transparent.
+The chest is expanded, as if frozen while inhaling.
+It is often figuratively called barrel-shaped.
+A characteristic sign of emphysema is loss of body weight.
+This is due to fatigue of the respiratory muscles, which work at full strength to facilitate exhalation.
+A marked decrease in body weight is an unfavorable sign of the development of the disease.

-From this pathology more often, as I said, men suffer, especially if they work in hazardous industries with high level air pollution.
+Men, as I already said, suffer from this pathology more often, especially if they work in hazardous industries with high level air pollution.

-The second factor provoking the development of the disease, especially with a genetic predisposition, is smoking, since nicotine activates the release of destructive enzymes in the respiratory system.
+The second factor provoking the development of the disease, especially with a genetic predisposition, is smoking, since nicotine activates the release of destructive enzymes in the respiratory organs.

-It is important to take into account age-related changes.
-The circulation of an elderly person changes over the years, sensitivity to air toxins increases, and lung tissue recovers more slowly after pneumonia.
+It is important to consider age-related changes.
+The blood circulation of an elderly person changes over the years, sensitivity to air toxins increases, and lung tissue recovers more slowly after pneumonia.

-First of all, carry out peak flowmetry, which determines the volumetric expiratory velocity, and spirometry, revealing a change in the respiratory volume of the lungs and the degree of respiratory failure.
-The latter is carried out using a special device - a spirometer, which records the volume and speed of the inhaled (exhaled) air.
+First of all, carry out peak flowmetry, which determines the volumetric flow rate of exhalation, and spirometry, revealing changes in the tidal volume of the lungs and the degree of respiratory failure.
+The latter is carried out using a special device - a spirometer, which records the volume and speed of inhaled (exhaled) air.

-X-ray studies of the chest organs reveal dilated cavities and determine the increase in lung volume.
-CT scan- increased "airiness" of the lungs.
+X-ray examinations of the chest organs reveal dilated cavities and determine an increase in lung volume.
+Computed tomography- increased “airiness” of the lungs.
 Emphysema is classified into several categories.
-By the nature of the flow - acute (it can be caused exercise stress, an attack of bronchial asthma; requires surgical treatment) and chronic (changes in the lungs occur gradually, and a complete cure can be achieved at an early stage).
+The nature of the course is acute (it can be caused by physical activity, attack of bronchial asthma; requires surgical treatment) and chronic (changes in the lungs occur gradually, and at an early stage a complete cure can be achieved).

-By origin - primary (due to the innate characteristics of the body, it is an independent disease, diagnosed even in newborns; difficult to treat, secondary emphysema also progresses rapidly (due to obstructive lung diseases in chronic form; leads to incapacity).
+By origin - primary (due to the congenital characteristics of the body, it is an independent disease, diagnosed even in newborns; difficult to treat, and secondary emphysema progresses quickly (due to obstructive lung diseases in chronic form; leads to loss of ability to work).

-According to anatomical features, there are panacinar(in the absence of inflammation, respiratory failure is noted), periacinar(develops with tuberculosis), peri-cicatricial(manifested near fibrous foci and scars in the lungs) and subcutaneous(air bubbles form under the skin) forms.
+Based on anatomical features, they are distinguished panacinar(in the absence of inflammation, respiratory failure is noted), periacinar(develops with tuberculosis), peri-scar(manifests near fibrotic foci and scars in the lungs) and subcutaneous(air bubbles form under the skin) shape.

 Treatment is carried out on an outpatient basis under the supervision of a pulmonologist or therapist.
-Hospitalization is indicated for severe respiratory failure and in the event of complications pulmonary hemorrhage, pneumothorax).
+Hospitalization is indicated for severe cases respiratory failure and if complications occur ( pulmonary hemorrhage, pneumothorax).

-For cupping inflammatory process appointed antibacterial drugs.
-At bronchial asthma or bronchitis with bouts of difficulty breathing, bronchial dilators are indicated ( theophylline, berodual, salbutamol).
-To facilitate sputum production - mucolytics ( ambrobene, lazolvan, acetylcysteine, flumycin).
-To improve gas exchange initial stage diseases applied oxygen therapy.
-This method of treatment consists in inhaling air with a reduced amount of oxygen for 5 minutes.
-Then the same time the patient breathes air with a normal oxygen content.
+For cupping inflammatory process are appointed antibacterial drugs.
+At bronchial asthma or bronchitis with attacks of difficulty breathing, bronchial dilators are indicated ( theophylline, berodual, salbutamol).
+To facilitate sputum production - mucolytics ( ambrobene, lazolvan, acetyl-cysteine, fluimicin).
+To improve gas exchange at initial stage diseases apply oxygen therapy.
+This treatment involves inhaling air with a reduced amount of oxygen for 5 minutes.
+Then the patient breathes air with normal oxygen content for the same amount of time.
 The session includes six such cycles once a day for 15-20 days.

 Nutrition for a patient with emphysema

-A balanced diet will help strengthen the immune system and remove toxins from the body.
-In respiratory failure, eating large amounts of carbohydrates can lead to an even greater lack of oxygen.
-Therefore, it is recommended low calorie diet.
-Diet - fractional, 4-6 times a day.
+A balanced diet will help strengthen your immune system and remove toxins from your body.
+In case of respiratory failure, consuming large amounts of carbohydrates can lead to an even greater lack of oxygen.
+Therefore it is recommended low calorie diet.
+The diet is divided, 4-6 times a day.

 Fats - at least 80-90 g.
-These can be vegetable and butter, dairy products with high fat content.
+This can be vegetable oil, butter, and high-fat dairy products.

 Proteins - up to 120 g per day.
-Eggs, meat of any kind, sausages, sea and River fish, seafood, liver.
+Eggs, meat of any kind, sausages, seafood and river fish, seafood, liver.

 Carbohydrates - about 350 g.
 Fruits, berries, vegetables, wholemeal bread, honey.

-Salt restriction (up to 6 g) for the prevention of edema and complications of cardiac activity.
+Limiting salt (up to 6 g) to prevent edema and cardiac complications.

-The diet of patients with emphysema should not contain alcohol, cooking fats, confectionery products with a high fat content.
+The diet of patients with emphysema should not contain alcohol, cooking fats, or high-fat confectionery products.

-With emphysema, the respiratory muscles are in constant tone, so they quickly get tired.
-Classical, segmental (stroking, kneading, rubbing) and acupressure (pressure on certain points of the body) massages help to expel sputum and expand the bronchi.
+With emphysema, the respiratory muscles are in constant tone, so they get tired quickly.
+Classic, segmental (stroking, kneading, rubbing) and acupressure (pressure on certain points of the body) massages help remove mucus and dilate the bronchi.

-An important role is played physiotherapy exercises.
-A set of specially selected exercises to strengthen the respiratory muscles is carried out for 15 minutes 4 times a day.
-It includes exercises to train diaphragmatic breathing and its rhythm:
+An important role is played physical therapy.
+A set of specially selected exercises to strengthen the respiratory muscles is performed for 15 minutes 4 times a day.
+It includes exercises for training diaphragmatic breathing and its rhythm:

-• The patient makes a deep, long exhalation through a tube, one end of which is in a jar of water.
-The water barrier creates pressure when exhaling.
+• The patient exhales deeply and slowly through a tube, one end of which is in a jar of water.
+The water barrier creates pressure when you exhale.

-• Starting position: standing, feet shoulder-width apart. sick does deep breath and as you exhale, stretch your arms out in front of you and lean forward.
-During exhalation, you need to draw in the stomach.
+• Starting position: standing, feet shoulder-width apart.
+Ill do deep breath and as you exhale, stretches your arms in front of you and leans forward.
+During exhalation, you need to pull in your stomach.

 • Take a deep breath, hold your breath.
 Exhale air in small bursts through pursed lips.
-In this case, the cheeks should not be inflated.
+At the same time, the cheeks should not puff up.

 • Take a deep breath, hold your breath.
-Then, in one sharp push, exhale through your open mouth.
+Then exhale in one sharp burst through your open mouth.
 At the end of the exhalation, fold your lips into a tube.

 • Take a deep breath, hold your breath.
 Stretch your arms forward, then clench your fingers into a fist.
-Bring your hands to your shoulders, slowly spread them to the sides and return to your shoulders again.
+Bring your arms to your shoulders, slowly spread them to the sides and return them to your shoulders again.
 Repeat 2-3 times, then exhale forcefully.

 Forecast

-Emphysema leads to irreversible changes in the tissue structure of the lungs.
-Possible development of right ventricular heart failure, myocardial dystrophy, edema lower extremities, ascites.
-Therefore, the prognosis directly depends on the timeliness of the start of therapy and the precise implementation of all medical advice.
-In the absence of the necessary medical measures the disease progresses and leads to disability, and later to disability.
+Emphysema leads to irreversible changes in the structure of lung tissue.
+Possible development of right ventricular heart failure, myocardial dystrophy, edema lower limbs, ascites.
+Therefore, the prognosis directly depends on the timely start of therapy and the strict implementation of all medical recommendations.
+In the absence of necessary therapeutic measures the disease progresses and leads to loss of ability to work, and subsequently to disability.

 A feature of emphysema is its constant progression, even during treatment.
-But with the observance of all therapeutic measures, it is possible to slow down the development of the disease and improve the quality of life.
+But if all treatment measures are followed, it is possible to slow down the progression of the disease and improve the quality of life.

 Prevention of emphysema

 The main preventive measure is anti-nicotine propaganda.
 Quitting smoking, which destroys the structure of the lungs, is the most effective way to prevent the disease.
-Let me remind you that staying in a smoky room, the so-called passive smoking, is even more dangerous than the process of inhaling tobacco smoke.
+Let me remind you that staying in a smoky room, so-called passive smoking, is even more dangerous than the process of inhaling tobacco smoke itself.

-get busy active species sports (swimming, running, skiing, football), do breathing exercises, walk in the fresh air, visit the steam room.
-For lung health, walks in the forest and near salt ponds are very useful.
-The air, saturated with the aroma of pine needles and salt, opens the lungs and saturates the blood with oxygen. thyme, lemon balm, anise, buckwheat, coltsfoot, sweet clover, cumin.
+Exercise active species sports (swimming, running, skiing, football), do breathing exercises, walk in the fresh air, visit the steam room.
+Walking in the forest and near salt ponds is very beneficial for lung health.
+The air, saturated with the aroma of pine needles and salt, opens the lungs and saturates the blood with oxygen. thyme, lemon balm, anise, buckwheat, coltsfoot, sweet clover, caraway seeds.

-• Mix in equal proportions dried and chopped mint, sage and thyme.
-1 st. pour a spoonful of the mixture into a thermos and pour 1 glass of boiling water overnight.
+• Mix dried and crushed mint, sage and thyme in equal proportions.
+1 tbsp. spoon.
+Pour the mixture into a thermos and pour 1 glass of boiling water overnight.
 Drink 70 ml after breakfast, lunch and dinner.

-• 1 st. pour a spoonful of dry leaves of coltsfoot with 2 cups of boiling water and insist for an hour.
+• 1 tbsp.
+Pour a spoonful of dry coltsfoot leaves into 2 cups of boiling water and leave for an hour.
 Drink 1 tbsp. spoon 4-6 times a day.

-• Buckwheat flowers pour 0.5 liters of boiling water and leave for 1 hour.
-Drink 0.5 cup 3-4 times a day with honey.
+• Pour 0.5 liters of boiling water over buckwheat flowers and leave for 1 hour.
+Drink 0.5 cups 3-4 times a day with honey.

-Inhalations with a decoction of potato roots "in uniform" have an expectorant and relaxing effect on the muscles of the bronchi.
-The temperature of the liquid should not exceed 85°C to prevent burns of the mucous membrane.
-To carry out the procedure, take a few potatoes, wash them, put them in a saucepan and cook until tender.
-Then take the pot off the heat, place it on a stool, cover yourself with a towel, and inhale the steam for 10 to 15 minutes.
+Inhalations with a decoction of potato root vegetables “in their jacket” have an expectorant and relaxing effect on the bronchial muscles.
+The temperature of the liquid should not exceed 85°C to prevent burns to the mucous membrane.
+To carry out the procedure, take several potatoes, wash them, put them in a pan and cook until tender.
+Then remove the pan from the heat, place it on a stool, cover with a towel and breathe in the steam for 10 to 15 minutes.

 Saturation of air with medicinal components essential oils marjoram, dill, eucalyptus, oregano, wormwood, thyme, sage, chamomile, cypress, cedar improves the condition of patients suffering from emphysema.

-Use a special device for fine spraying (diffuser) or an ordinary aroma burner (5-8 drops of ether per 15 square meters of the room).
-The same oils are used for rubbing the feet, palms, and chest.
-For this, in 1 tbsp. a spoonful of jojoba, vegetable or olive oil, add 2-3 drops of ether or a mixture of several oils.
+Use a special device for fine spraying (diffuser) or a regular aroma diffuser (5-8 drops of ether per 15 square meters of room).
+The same oils are used to rub the feet, palms, and chest.
+To do this, in 1 tbsp. a spoonful of jojoba oil, vegetable or olive, add 2-3 drops of ether or a mixture of several oils.

 Emphysema is a disease characterized by overstretching of the alveoli and excessive airiness. lung tissue.
-This condition is irreversible and, if not properly treated, leads to right ventricular heart failure, liver enlargement and increased pressure in the pulmonary circle.
+This condition is irreversible and, if not properly treated, leads to heart failure of the right ventricular type, liver enlargement and increased pressure in the pulmonary circle.

 What is emphysema

 Emphysema is a pathology that most often occurs against the background of another disease.
-The risk group includes men over 60 years old - they get sick 2 times more often than women.
+The risk group includes men over 60 years of age - they get sick 2 times more often than women.
 The development of the disease is based on the following changes in tissues:

-• violation of the process of filling the alveoli with air;
+• disruption of the process of filling the alveoli with air;

 • adhesion of the smallest bronchi;